NintwnDude879/fnaf-sb-autosplitter/README.md

 - Shattered Chica generators
 - Afton boss fight buttons

-If there is a feature or split not currently included in the splitter that you would like to be included, feel free to fill out [this Google Form](https://forms.gle/jxidK6RFToEXzUDe7).
+If there is a feature or split you would like to be included, feel free to fill out [this Google Form](https://forms.gle/jxidK6RFToEXzUDe7).